 Something like this summer’s event, where so many people on land can see a total solar eclipse, is exceptionally rare — although the United States actually will experience another one, crossing an opposite diagonal swath of the country, in 2024.

-This August, the “path of totality” cuts across the entire country, and every single spot in the continental United States will see an eclipse up to 60 percent.
+The “path of totality” for the 2017 eclipse cuts across the entire country, and every single spot in the continental United States will see an eclipse up to 60 percent.

-That means that anyone in the country can step outside and see some darkness on that Monday in August.
+That means that anyone in the country can step outside and see some darkness.
 But eclipse-watchers — including Jay M. Pasachoff, a Williams College astronomer who has traveled around the world to witness an astonishing 65 eclipses — say that one truly has to see totality to really grasp the awe-inspiring nature of an eclipse.
 Even 99 percent, Pasachoff said, is nowhere near as dramatic as the moment it totally goes dark, which will last for up to two minutes and 40 seconds.

 “You have to be in totality to do it.
 Basically the universe gets a million times darker,” Pasachoff said.
 “It is absolutely necessary to be in the path of totality.
 It’s a poor second to be off to the side.”